mkbreuer/ToolPlus/README.md

 (#___)

-* for fast installation you can use a zip the specific zip folder.
+* for fast installation you can use a zip from the specific zip folder.

 * for a single pyhton script is no zip required, just add it to blender text editor